What Easter Changes About Everything

 “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.”
 (Revelation 21:3)

 The cross begins the reversal.
 The resurrection guarantees it.
-But the new creation completes it.
+The new creation completes it.

-When the world feels like it’s unraveling, you can endure because you know where the story ends.
-When faithfulness feels costly, you can keep going because the one you’re following has already proven He keeps His promises.
-When suffering presses in and Saturday feels like it’s lasting too long, you can hold on because Sunday isn’t just a memory — it’s a preview of a morning still coming, when everything is made new and God is with His people again.
+Because the one you’re following has already proven He keeps His promises.
+When suffering presses in and Saturday feels like it’s lasting too long, you can hold on because Sunday isn’t just a memory.
+It’s a preview of a morning still coming, when everything is made new and God is with His people again.

 Key Takeaways

-- Easter is not a holiday layered onto an existing story.
-It is the story — the fulfillment of everything God began when He came looking for Adam and Eve in the Garden.
+• Easter is not a holiday layered onto an existing story.
+It is the story: the fulfillment of everything God began when He came looking for Adam and Eve in the Garden, brought to its decisive conclusion in the death and resurrection of Jesus Christ.

-- The cross is God closing the gap that humanity created, not humanity climbing high enough to reach God.
+• The cross is God closing the gap that humanity created: not humanity climbing high enough to reach God, but God descending, entering the fracture, and absorbing its full consequence so that fellowship could be restored.
 This is what distinguishes Christianity from every other faith tradition.

 Christ reigns.
 Christ restores.
 Christ will return.